lemon65/lemon_bot_twitch_irc/README.md

 ```

 ###**Setup ->**
-* You will need to edit the "user_config.ini" with you bot connection information and if needed all the channels that it should join. the Channels are not something that you have to config but you can setup the script to join and track X number of channels.
+* You will need to edit the "user_config.ini" with you bot connection information and if you would like all the channels it should join.
 ```
 [twitch_bot_configs]